Koolhaas/Obrist. Project Japan. Metabolism Talks

 The authors and editors

-Hans Ulrich Obrist is the Artistic Director of the Serpentine Galleries, London.
+Hans Ulrich Obrist is the Artistic Director of the Serpentine Galleries in London.
 Prior to this, he was Curator of the Musée d’Art Moderne de la Ville de Paris.
 Since his first exhibition World Soup (The Kitchen Show) in 1991, he has curated more than 300 shows and has published extensively on art, architecture, and culture.
 In 2011 Obrist received the CCS Bard Award for Curatorial Excellence.

 Rem Koolhaas is a co-founder of the Office for Metropolitan Architecture.
 Having worked as a journalist and scriptwriter before becoming an architect, in 1978 he published Delirious New York.
 His 1996 book S,M,L,XL summarized the work of OMA and established connections between contemporary society and architecture.
 Among many international awards, he has received the Pritzker Prize (2000) and the Praemium Imperiale (2003).